CrowdStrike/falcon-helm/README.md

 You can use multiple `--set` arguments for configuring the Falcon Helm Chart according to your environment.
 See the [values yaml file for more configuration options](helm-charts/falcon-sensor/values.yaml).

-Alternatively instead of using multiple `--set` arguments, you can create a yaml file that customizes the default Helm Chart configurations.
+Alternatively, instead of using multiple `--set` arguments, you can create a yaml file that customizes the default Helm Chart configurations.

 For example changing the default image repository using a yaml customization